-2. Conservative sentinel station/target threshold nitrogen concentrations Conservatism was used in the selection of the sentinel stations and target threshold N concentrations.
-Sites were chosen that had stable eelgrass or benthic animal (infaunal) communities, and not those just starting to show impairment, which would have slightly higher N concentrations.
-Meeting the target threshold N concentrations at the sentinel station will result in reductions of N concentrations in the rest of the system.
+2. Conservative sentinel station/target threshold nitrogen concentration show impairment, which would have slightly higher N concentrations.
+Meeting the target threshold N concentration at the sentinel station will result in reductions of N concentrations in the rest of the system.